jrnold/U-of-Rochester-TikZ-logo/README.md

-# University of Rochester TiKz Logos
+# University of Rochester TikZLogos

 University of Rochester logos in TikZ for inclusion in LaTeX, especially Beamer presentations.